mkesavan13/g2g-meetings-lab/README.md

 ## License

-This project is designed for educational purposes as part of Cisco's AI Assistant development lab sessions.
+This project is designed for educational purposes as part of Cisco's Guest to Guest Meetings development lab sessions.